Clio Trestle: History

-The bridge appears in the 1960 film Guns of the Timberland.
+The Clio Trestle appears in the opening scene of the 1960 film Guns of the Timberland.

 Railfanning

 The Clio Trestle is a favorite railfan spot and is part of the Plumas County and Western Pacific Railroad Museum's "7 Wonders of the Western Pacific Railroad World" exhibit and tour.
 History and railfan access are described in two travel guides.
 The trestle can be reached via Clio State Road 40A, either north 1.5 miles from State Highway 89 at Clio, or south 3.7 mi from State Highway 70.